The Asterinas Book

 Integration Test

-The following command builds and runs the test binaries in regression/apps directory on Asterinas.
+The following command builds and runs the test binaries in test/apps directory on Asterinas.

 Syscall Test